danielpalme/OpenCoverToCoberturaConverter/README.md

 ## Usage
-*OpenCoverToCoberturaConverter* is a commandline tool which works with full .NET Framework and .NET Core It requires the following parameters:
+*OpenCoverToCoberturaConverter* is a commandline tool which works with full .NET Framework and .NET Core.
+It requires the following parameters:

 ```